 Whether you’re hand expressing or using a breast pump the rules for storing, thawing and heating breastmilk are all about keeping breastmilk safe for bub to drink.
 Breastmilk can be stored at room temperature, in the fridge or freezer, but timing is key.
 And what about leftover breastmilk – can it be reused if bub hasn’t finished the bottle?

-Here’s everything you need to know about storing, thawing and warming expressed breastmilk.
+Here’s everything you need to know about breast milk storage, thawing and warming.

 It all depends on whether the freshly expressed milk is being kept at room temperature, in the fridge or frozen.

 At room temperature: Freshly expressed milk can be kept at room temperature that’s no more than 26ºC for six to eight hours.
 But if you can pop it in the fridge, do so.

 In the fridge: for no more than 72 hours at 5°C or lower.
 Pop it in the back of the fridge where it’s the coldest.